5 Tips for Reducing Stress at Christmas

 Tempting as it is, eating on the run and too much of the high sugar or convenience foods that are so easy to consume can end up having a detrimental effect upon your energy levels.

 What's more, if you want to be feeling and looking your best in your Christmas attire, eating well now will pay off later.
-(Double tip - that's the mindset of a slim person!)

-Tip #5: Visualize Your Day:
+Tip #5: Visualise Your Day:

 This is my favourite tip for getting through demanding times - not just at Christmas.